Bradley Cole: Career

-While in Paris, France, Cole founded a theater company, "La Version Originale", where he performed in classic American dramas such as "Who's Afraid of Virginia Woolf", as well as original plays which he authored and for which he composed the music.
+While in Paris, France, Cole founded a theater company, La Version Originale, where he performed in classic American dramas such as Who's Afraid of Virginia Woolf?, as well as original plays which he authored and for which he composed the music.
 He continued pursuing songwriting and music and played in bands in Paris as well as in other European cities.
-During this time he was offered many roles in both French and American TV and film including the made-for-television movies Jewels and The Sun Also Rises, feature films Sweet Revenge, Touch and Die and 5 Days in June and the international soap "Riviera".
-He is most known in France for his portrayal of Daniel Green on the popular "cult" sitcom "Les Filles d'à Côté".
+During this time he was offered many roles in both French and American television and film, including the miniseries The Sun Also Rises (1984) and Jewels (1992), the television films Sweet Revenge (1990) and Touch and Die (1992), the theatrical feature film Five Days in June (1989), and the international soap opera Riviera (1991–92).
+He is most known in France for his portrayal of Daniel Green on the popular sitcom Les Filles d'à Côté.

 In the late 90s, Cole traveled to Nashville, Tennessee to record his first album of original compositions.
 The album was released in Europe and is scheduled for a re-release in 2022.
-In the early 2000s, he was noticed by casting director Glenn Daniels and was cast in the long-running soap opera "The Guiding Light" to play the dual characters of "Prince Richard" and "Jeffrey O'Neil", the love interest of "Reva Shayne", played by 5 time Emmy winner Kim Zimmer in New York City, a stint that lasted for over 10 years.
+In the early 2000s, he was noticed by casting director Glenn Daniels and was cast in the long-running soap opera The Guiding Light to play the dual characters of Prince Richard and Jeffrey O'Neil, the love interest of Reva Shayne, played by five-time Emmy winner Kim Zimmer in New York City, a stint that lasted for over ten years.
 The role(s) garnered him a Soap Digest Award nomination and best supporting actor Emmy pre-nomination and he topped the fan voter polls in CBS Soap Digest magazine numerous times.

-During his time in New York, Cole recorded and released 3 more albums of original music and toured extensively across America playing mostly in small clubs and venues coast to coast.
+During his time in New York, Cole recorded and released three more albums of original music and toured extensively across America playing mostly in small clubs and venues coast to coast.
 While in New York he also performed in off-Broadway theater as well as roles in productions of Shakespeare in Princeton, New Jersey.
 His music has been recently uploaded to social media platforms and can be found on Spotify and Apple I-Tunes as well as YouTube.
 After the birth of his second child, Cole took an extended break from the entertainment industry to be a stay-at-home dad.
-In 2021 he returned to television guest starring on the French soap "Les Mysteres De L'Amour" ("The Mysteries of Love").
+In 2021 he returned to television guest starring on the French soap Les Mystères de l'amour ("The Mysteries of Love").

-Family life
+Personal life

-He and his wife, Yasuko, are the parents of son Sean William and daughter Maya Joan.
+He and his wife, Yasuko, married on June 25, 2005 and are the parents of son Sean William and daughter Maya Joan.